How to make a living moss wall. Living moss walls have a striking appearance. As a backdrop on Zoom calls, they instantly make an impression.

 So much of an impression that it has become trendy to have green walls indoors.

-Living moss walls are ridiculously easy to put together, but they are only suitable in a garden, or outdoor space.
+Living moss walls are straightforward to assemble but only suitable in a garden or outdoor space.

-If you have the space, read on to get the know-how on growing a living moss wall.
+If you have the space, read on to learn how to grow a living moss wall.

 We get commissions for purchases made through links in this post.